dongdongzhou1017/dongdongzhou.github.io/_pages/about.md

 I was employed by Orbbec as a software enginee, which is a company researching in 3D sensing.

-I received my Master's degree in the school of computer science, NorthWestern Polytechnical University(NWPU), Xi'an, China , under the supervision of [Dr.WeiWei](https://www.researchgate.net/scientific-contributions/Wei-Wei-2148714604) and    [Prof.ZhangLei](https://sites.google.com/site/leizhanghyperspectral/home).
+I received my Master's degree in the school of computer science, NorthWestern Polytechnical University(NWPU), Xi'an, China , under the supervision of [Prof. WeiWei](https://www.researchgate.net/scientific-contributions/Wei-Wei-2148714604) and    [Prof. ZhangLei](https://sites.google.com/site/leizhanghyperspectral/home).

 I received my Bachelor’s degree in the school of computer science, NorthWestern Polytechnical University(NWPU), Xi'an, China.